 By Lucas Pereira, FootballPredictions.NET, 11:44 04/10/2020

-After winning their first English league title in the 2015/16 season, the club has continued to grow on and off the field and are preparing to embark on their fifth European campaign in the 2020/21 season.
+After winning its first English league title in the 2015/16 season, the club has continued to grow on and off the field and is preparing to embark on its fifth European campaign in the 2020/21 season.

 Whilst the title of being The Foxes’ best player is a subjective matter, striker Jamie Vardy is considered by many to be the cream of the current crop at the King Power Stadium.
 Vardy is the club’s top scorer of the past few years and has been named in the Premier League team of the year on two separate occasions.

 Judging player quality and who is the best Leicester player can be done by analysing a series of factors, such as player value, personal awards, goals and appearances.